-How do you undertake KYC and AML to ensure no inappropriate secondary market use of FAIRS?
+How do you undertake KYC and AML to ensure no inappropriate secondary market use of RMLs?

-Yes, this will be a likely requirement of Malta or any other jurisdiction.
-RML will use an established third-party KYC/AML provider to perform the requisite KYC and AML checks.
+Yes, this will be a likely requirement of any other jurisdiction.
+ReMeLife will use an established third-party KYC/AML provider to perform the requisite KYC and AML checks.
 There are several such providers that have international experience in this regard.
-Also, any secondary market exchanges formed that trade in FAIRs will very likely be required to do so this as well.
+Also, any secondary market exchanges formed that trade in ReMeLife's RMLs will very likely be required to do so this as well.

 Furthermore, when there is a secondary market how is investor suitability monitored?

 Investor suitability in a secondary market is a function of the requirements of the CSO exchange.
-NSL plans to launch one of the first CSO exchanges in Q4 2019.
+There are numerous exchanges that plan to accept CSO derived tokens.
 Any CSO exchange will require extensive disclosure, KYC and AML requirements which will be outsourced to third party service providers as discussed in the previous question.
 The rules of the CSO exchange will also place key limitations on certain trading activities to protect against market manipulation and illegal behaviour.

 How does the CSO model remove the risk of manipulation by third parties for the purpose of money laundering? i.e. organisations could be purchasing FAIRs with the end goal of transferring to fiat without an audit trail.